great-expectations/great_expectations/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_gcs.md

 **Additional notes**

-- If you wish to host a Data Docs site through a private DNS, you can configure a ``base_public_path`` for the Data Docs Store.
+- If you wish to host a Data Docs site through a private DNS, you can configure a ``base_public_path`` for the <TechnicalTag relative="../" tag="data_docs_store" text="Data Docs Store" />.
 The following example will configure a GCS site with the ``base_public_path`` set to www.mydns.com .
 Data Docs will still be written to the configured location on GCS (for example https://storage.cloud.google.com/my_org_data_docs/index.html), but you will be able to access the pages from your DNS (http://www.mydns.com/index.html in our example).

   ```yaml
   data_docs_sites: